omerbt/TokenFlow/README.md

 ## Editing

-- TokenFlow is designed for video for structure-preserving edits.
+- TokenFlow is designed for structure-preserving edits.
 - Our method is built on top of an image editing technique (e.g., Plug-and-Play, ControlNet, etc.) - therefore, it is important to ensure that the edit works with the chosen base technique.
 - The LDM decoder may introduce some jitterness, depending on the original video.